Git and GitHub Workflow: Complete Guide for Beginners

 What is a pull request?

 A pull request is a request to merge changes from one branch into another.
-It enables code review and discussion before integration.
+It enables code review before integration.

 Can Git be used without GitHub?

-Yes.
-Git works independently as a local version control system.
-GitHub adds remote hosting and collaboration tools.
+Yes, Git works independently on a local system.
+GitHub adds remote hosting and collaboration features.

 Is Git important for cybersecurity and compliance?

-Yes.
-Git maintains a detailed change history, which supports auditing, accountability, and regulatory compliance in enterprise environments.
+Yes, Git provides a detailed history of changes, supporting auditing and compliance in enterprise environments.

 Conclusion

-For beginners, learning version control best practices builds confidence and prepares them for real-world software development environments.
-With consistent practice and structured workflow habits, Git and GitHub become powerful tools for managing complex projects in today’s technology-driven world.
+For beginners, mastering version control builds confidence and prepares them for real-world development environments.
+With consistent practice, Git and GitHub become indispensable tools for managing complex software projects.